NikolaosKantartzopoulos/adnd-journal/content/_Heroes_/Baril, Half Elf Cleric of Kelemvor.md

 On my 14th birthday, I had my worst vision yet—everything burned, the dead walking the earth, and my sister pointing toward the abyss and Kelemvor’s realm.
 I became convinced that Kelemvor's clergy holds the answers I seek.

-The next morning, I bid farewell to the monks and traveled to Baldur’s Gate, joining the temple of Kelemvor.
+The next morning, I bid farewell to the monks and traveled to Waterdeep, joining the temple of Kelemvor.
 I’ve since dedicated my life to his service, hoping to uncover the truths about life, death, and maybe even bring my sister back.